Looking for the best views of Florence? Take in this beautiful Italian city from above!

 The only issue with the view at Giotto’s Bell Tower is that the view from the top is slightly obscured by wire netting.
 You’re more likely to get a great photo from here with a small point-and-shoot camera, or your smartphone lens.
 Check out some of my best tips for taking photos with a smartphone!

 Pisa is just a stone’s throw away from Florence and is a fantastic day trip destination.
 Click here for my guide to visiting the Duomo and the Leaning Tower of Pisa!

 Would you like a coffee or tea with that view?
 If so, this alfresco terrace is the place for you.
-Head into the Rinascente department store at Piazza della Repubblica and take the elevator up to the top floor for a lazy (and crowd-free) afternoon.
+Formerly known as “La Terrazza”, this trendy cafe can be reached by heading into the Rinascente department store at Piazza della Repubblica, and taking the elevator up to the top floor for a lazy (and mostly crowd-free) afternoon.

 Around the corner from Piazza della Repubblica is the Orsanmichele Church.
 Don’t let its unassuming exterior fool you – the church has a beautiful interior and is famous for the hall of saints housed within its museum.
 The museum is only open on Mondays from 10 am to 5 pm, but entrance is free.
 One more floor up from the collection of statues is a bare and empty room…but this room has wall-to-wall windows with some great views of Florence.

 Siena’s UNESCO-listed historic centre is a short train ride away from Florence.
 Click here for my guide to visiting Siena in 1 day!

 6. Palazzo Vecchio